 The trail going down is as bad as it gets.
 Descending about 4,000' in 5 miles, it has some long and extremely steep knee-killing sections with loose gravel and soft soil.
 It is gorgeous, though, so we tried to keep our mind on that fact.
 No matter what, our knees felt like they've been through the meat grinder.

 By the time we got down to Simpson Meadow, it was almost 7pm.
 There we met a lady, who said her husband and son went looking for a campsite.
 It also turned out they are doing the same exact route as us.
 We chatted only briefly, as it was getting late and the clouds looked more menacing by the minute.
-Em and I continued for another few hundred yards up the and found a nice big camp spot next to the trail, but close to the creek and with plenty of clear space for tents.
+Em and I continued for another few hundred yards up the trail and found a nice big camping spot next to it, but close to the creek and with plenty of clear space for tents.

 However, I decided to look for an even better campsite, so I took off for another quarter mile or so, going off the trail in hope of finding something more secluded.
 That's when I heard the first thunder.
 Then another, and another, and half a dozen more in quick succession.
 As soon as I got back on the trail, I started jogging, as fast as I could.
 As you can imagine, it wasn't pure pleasure after all those miles and the awful descent.